freshllms/freshqa/README.md

 2. Insert 3 new columns `D`, `E`, `F` in the new spreadsheet for model responses, evaluation rating, evaluation explanation, respectively and save your model's responses in column `D` (see our sample evaluation spreadsheet below).
 3. Run the associated `FreshEval` notebook with the evaluation mode.
 Note that for demonstration purposes, we evaluated only the first 10 model responses.
 You can adjust the number as needed.

+**Note:** Currently, we recommend `gpt-4-1106-preview` over `gpt-4-0125-preview` for `FreshEval` as it yielded slightly better agreement with human annotations in our small-scale evaluation.

 Here are our `FreshEval` notebooks.

 FreshEval (Relaxed) notebook: [![Using](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1mFDg-KZQLDSh_drwoXm9VL7ItfreXGJw?usp=sharing)